 REXULTI® (brexpiprazole) + antidepressants:

-safety profile in patients with MDD
+safety profile in adult patients with MDD

 Adverse reactions that occurred in ≥2% of patients and with greater incidence than placebo from two 6-week pivotal trials across all doses